LafeLabs/PostCapitalistIndustry/Fields.md

-1. Fields, give examples, draw piectures, density revisited
+1. Fields, give examples, draw piectures, mass-density revisited
 2. the electric field: go through physics texts and make sure we cover it all, build van der graaf generator using rotational motor, create plans to build it
 3. electric field theory: lots of images with fields shown, units used, examples with lightning and capacitors
 4. electric field experiments: use the van der graaf and the trash wizard stick to measure E, q, C, F etc.  Fields in matter with Leiden Jar demo